-Before you schedule your test date, make sure you meet the requirements to take the GED test.
+Before you schedule your test date, make sure that you meet the requirements to take the GED test.
 You're eligible to apply to take the GED test only if

 - >> You're not currently enrolled in a high school.
 If you're currently enrolled in a high school, you're expected to complete your diploma there.
-The purpose of the GED test is to give people who aren't in high school a chance to get an equivalent high school diploma. - >> You're not a high school graduate.
-If you're a high school graduate, you should have a diploma, which means you don't need to take the GED test.
-However, you can use the GED to upgrade or update your skills and to prove that you're ready for further education and training. - >> You meet state requirements regarding age, residency, and the length of time since leaving high school.
-When you open your online account at ged.com, the software will screen you to ensure you meet your state's requirements.
+The purpose of the GED test is to give people who aren't in high school a chance to get an equivalent high school diploma. - You're not a high school graduate.
+If you're a high school graduate, you should have a diploma, which means you don't need to take the GED test. - You meet state requirements regarding age, residency, and the length of time since leaving high school.
+When you open your online account at ged.com, the software will screen you to ensure that you meet your state's requirements.